Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/translation_rotation_scale.rst

 Vertex
    The first controls (X, Y, Z) show the coordinates of the selected vertex or the median point.
 Space
-   The Space radio buttons let you choose if those coordinates are relative to the object center (local) or the global origin (global).
+   The Space radio buttons let you choose if those coordinates are relative to the object origin (local) or the global origin (global).

    Global, Local